 This tent is definitely a “get what you pay for” type deal.
 It will keep you warm and dry, so if this is the most important thing for you when looking for a tent, this could fit right into any budget.

-Bottom Line: This is definitely a budget four-season tent.
+- The metal stakes that come with the tent tend to bend easily.Bottom-Line: This is definitely a budget four-season tent.
 It will keep you reasonably warm.
-As long as you don't expect too much from it, you won't be disappointed.
+As long as you don’t expect too much from it, you won’t be disappointed.

 We love budget options, so we’re giving you a third budget cold weather tent.
 The Hillman four-season tent is a great, easy setup tent that can get you through some of the coldest winter nights.
 While we aren’t impressed with the thin, cheap, 20D nylon fabric of the tent, the floor completely makes up for this.
 It’s made with a durable 310 taffeta nylon grid fabric and, like the Northface VE 25, the floor has a waterproof rating of 10,000mm.
 The seams are completely taped, so you definitely don’t have to worry about water seeping through from the bottom.